 Established by the Catholic Bishops of the State of Western Australia, CEWA's purpose is to provide a Catholic education for all families who seek it for their children.
-Through its Catholic schools, CEWA provides a Christ-centred, child-focused learning environment for students, so that they can become active citizens who contribute to the development of Australian society.
+Through its Catholic schools, CEWA provides all students with Christ-centred, child-focused learning environment, to empower young people to actively live the Gospel and to become responsible citizens who contribute to the development of Australian society.

-CEWA is the second largest education provider in Western Australia, providing a faith-based education for 15.6% of the State's total school-age population, including 17.2% of all secondary students.
-In 2023, over 80,000 students were enrolled in 163 Catholic schools across Western Australia, including Catholic schools with governing bodies other than CEWA.
+CEWA is the second largest education provider in Western Australia, providing a faith-based education for 16.6% of the State's total school-age population, including 19% of all secondary students.
+In 2024, almost 82,000 students were enrolled in 162 Catholic schools across Western Australia, including Catholic schools with governing bodies other than CEWA.

-CEWA provides employment for more than 11,500 staff, making it the State's fourth largest private employer and a significant contributor to the Western Australian economy.
+CEWA provides employment for more than 12,000 staff, making it a significant contributor to the Western Australian economy.